When people know that I can speak Chinese some common questions are:

 You can see more similar examples in the video for this article, which discusses the best way to learn Chinese characters.
 Also, you will find a larger explanation and plenty of examples in this fantastic post from LTL Mandarin School.

 Is it difficult to learn Chinese characters?

-I’m not going to lie: it is a difficult task, but is not impossible.
+I’m not going to lie: it is a difficult task but is not impossible.

 If you know how and have the right tools, you can learn without too many difficulties, using your memory and having fun all the while..